How to Repair Stucco

 Steps to Repair Stucco

 Stucco repair is not a difficult job, it only requires some practice to do it perfectly.
-In order to practice, you can try stucco repair on boards that contain holes on it.
+To practice, you can try stucco repair on boards that contain holes in it.
 Once you heal those cracks successfully, you can move further to do the actual job.

 Procedure for Stucco Repair